narcissawright/melancholy/README.md

 - Unlock Melancholy by completing Full Game w/ Melanie.
 - Swap between Melancholy/Melanie by walking through a door in open space maybe.
 Could do cool-portal like effect where one side shows one character and the other shows the other.
 - Separate time trials for each character, to be expanded upon later.
+- Need to consider if this should be a thing at all, or go back to a traditional menu.

 ## Time Attack